MLB teams offer ticket refunds, credit for games not played

 A day after MLB told clubs they could decide their own ticket refund policies, several did.

+The Minnesota Twins will credit season ticket holders for missed games, plus give an additional 15% credit of that amount to be used for 2020 or 2021 purchases.

 The Cleveland Indians said fans who had tickets for home games this March and April could receive a 10% bonus credit for a game later in 2020 or 2021.
 The Red Sox extended a similar bonus credit to season ticket holders.

 “As we continue to evaluate possibilities for the 2020 season, it’s important that we provide options to our ticket buyers for games scheduled in April and May,” Red Sox President Sam Kennedy said in a statement.